shopsys/shopsys/docs/installation/installation-using-docker-linux.md

     * At least version **1.17.0 or higher** because we use compose file version `3.4`

 ## Steps
-### 1. Create new project from Shopsys Framework sources
+### 1. Create new project from Shopsys Platform sources
 ```sh
 composer create-project shopsys/project-base --no-install --keep-vcs --ignore-platform-reqs
 cd project-base